AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 Using the information and steps shown above, the example below shows how to transfer a `project` asset to another user, as follows:

-The Configuration API shows the user ID of the owner as `userExample1` and the recipient as `userExample2`.
+The [Configuration API](https://developer.adobe.com/cja-apis/docs/api/#tag/Configuration-API) shows the user ID of the owner as `userExample1` and the recipient as `userExample2`.
-The
+The GET user asset count endpoint shows two `project` type assets owned by `userExample1`.
+Using the Project API, the

 `ownerImsUserId`  `exampleOwnerId` to `exampleRecipientId` previous calls referenced above